Cycle 7 (2018 Deadline)

 Summary of Recent Activities:

 Due to administrative delays in setting up the project at the Royal University of Agriculture and getting the funds disbursed, the PI Dr. Sanara Hor and his team could only begin their activities in April 2019.
-Since then, they have completed their preparations for data collection, but before that could begin they also had to wait for the dry season to end in June, as prior to that that time there would be few agriculture activities to observe.
-Beginning in August the researchers will collect aerial images of croplands in Battambang Province using a drone provided by their U.S. partners at the University of California, Davis.
+Since then, they have completed their preparations for data collection, but they also had to wait for the dry season to end, as that is a time when agriculture activities are limited in Cambodia so there would be little data to gather.
+Beginning in August the researchers have started collecting aerial images of croplands in Battambang Province using a drone provided by their U.S. partners at the University of California, Davis.
 Additional high-resolution satellite imagery will be obtained through USAID for image classification and analysis.
-As the drone survey campaign progresses, the team will also conduct ground-truthing in the field.
+As the drone survey campaign progresses, the team is also conducting ground-truthing in the field.

 Dr. Hor’s project also works closely with two other current PEER-supported projects.
 On the project by Dr. Sok Serey, they trained the PI’s team to use an Open Data Kit application and lent them some tablets for use in their field data collection activities.
 On the project by Mr. Nareth Nut, they provided training and mentorship to the PI regarding analysis of remote sensing data.